openai/neural-mmo/docs/source/rst/baselines.rst

 |icon| Small Maps
 #################

 This setting includes 256 80x80 maps (60x60 excluding lava) and supports up to 128 agents/32 NPCs.
 It is intended for training and evaluation horizons of 1000 timesteps, or 10 minutes in real time.
 Evaluation takes only a few minutes.
-Reasonable policies are trainable with as low as 4 CPU cores and a single modern GPU in a few hours.
-Our baseline is trained using an RTX 3080 + 64 cores for ~4 days.
-Training for an additional 2 days did not result in any substantial improvments.

 .. image:: /resource/image/small_isometric.png

 Neural Baseline
 ***************

+Our baseline is trained using an RTX 3080 + 64 cores for ~(100k maps/1000 epochs/4 days).
+The first skills to emerge are survival/foraging/exploration, followed by combat, followed much later by attacking NPCs for equipment.
+Training for an extra ~500 epochs did not result in any substantial improvements.

 ============ ============ ============ ============ ============
 Metric       Min          Max          Mean         Std